 Finding a Gonstead Chiropractor isn’t as easy as it sounds.
 Because Gonstead demands a specific and demanding course of study, fewer doctors opt to become experts in that technique.
 In Durham, NC, where there are hundreds of chiropractors, only ONE runs a Gonstead office.
 That’s pretty significant.

 So what is Gonstead and what makes this technique different from other forms of chiropractic care?

 A Gonstead chiropractor uses five different criteria to determine a diagnosis.
 These criteria detect the presence of a structural problem and if a bone in the spine is misaligned.
 We call that incorrect alignment a “subluxation,” and if it remains unchecked, you’ll likely not only have chronic or acute pain but secondary health problems as well.

-- Nervoscope This is an instrument the Gonstead Chiropractor runs down the length of the spine to detect the uneven distribution of heat, which could indicate inflammation and increased pressure on the nerves.
-At Precision Chiropractor, Doctor Martin often takes video using a patient’s own phone, so they can view how the Nervoscope needle bounces as it detects heat along the length of the spine.
+- Nervoscope This is an instrument the Gonstead chiropractor runs down the length of the spine to detect the uneven distribution of heat, which could indicate inflammation and increased pressure on the nerves.
+At Precision Chiropractic, Doctor Martin often takes video using a patient’s own phone, so they can view how the Nervoscope needle bounces as it detects heat along the length of the spine.

 - Visualization, A Gonstead doctor, will evaluate the posture and a patient’s movement to see if there are visual signs of imbalance, favoring a particular side, or the inability to move accurately and without restriction.